 New joint venture established

 Fugro and CGGVeritas enter into a Seabed Geophysics joint venture (Seabed Geosolutions), which immediately becomes the market leader in seabed geophysical activities.
 It includes both companies’ OBN businesses, plus CGGVeritas’s transition zone, ocean bottom cable and permanent reservoir monitoring activities.
 Our services portfolio becomes more balanced as a result.

-Fugro acquires TS Marine (TSM), a specialist provider of subsea construction, inspection, repair and maintenance, as well as light well intervention.
+Fugro acquires TS Marine (TSM) in Australia, a specialist provider of subsea construction, inspection, repair and maintenance, as well as light well intervention.
 The acquisition leads to substantial synergies and enables us to strengthen our subsea services business in support of the offshore oil and gas industry, with a particular focus on Asia-Pacific, Europe and Africa.

 Bringing Seabird OBN into the fold

 Having provided remotely operated vehicle (ROV) support to Seabird's OBN business for several years, Fugro decides to buy the business, with source vessel capacity chartered from Seabird to support the OBN operations.
 The OBN method is the only way to gather seabed 3D and 4D (time-lapse reservoir monitoring) multicomponent seismic data in deep water and around obstructed areas.